devforfu/blogapp/pages/2018-03-28-generators-pipeline.md

-It means that instead of having all logic inside of single program or creating the stateful objects with their own attributes and properties, we can create a group of generators passing the data from one to another in a sequential way.
+It means that instead of having all logic inside of single program or creating the stateful objects with their own attributes and properties, we can create a group of generators passing the data from one to another sequentially.

 The shown example is quite simple and can be easily implemented in more straightforward fashion, like creating a simple filtering function without any additional sophistication.
-The following section shows a more involved example of building a group of generators organized into the data processing pipeline that helps to decrease the amount of consumed memory to process the dataset of images in an iterative way.
+The following section shows a more involved example of building a group of generators organized into the data processing pipeline that helps to decrease the amount of consumed memory to process the dataset of images iteratively.

 <h3 class="header" id="images">Images Processing Pipeline</h3>